 Latin Lexicography Summer School 2020

-Application due: March 1
+Application due: February 1

 Location: Bayerische Akademie der Wissenschaften, Alfons-Goppel-Str.
 11, 80539, Munich, Germany